 Now that Halloween is approaching I want to talk about moving beyond the day to day and think about creative ways to celebrate a holiday with less plastic.

 Cardboard is a wonderful material to adapt to holiday celebrations year round because it’s abundant, economical (usually free), recycle-able, and incredibly versatile.
 Cardboard is great for Halloween costumes too!
 You might not have thought about making anything other than a robot costume out of cardboard, but actually the possibilities are endless.
 If you need costume inspiration, tips for working with cardboard, or want a place to parade your costume around on the Internet, you can find it all at the Cardboard Costume Challenge.

-For the Cardboard Costume Challenge, you can utilize some of the resources I’ve posted, like a Pinterest board with tutorials on making things like cardboard wigs, masks, and other odds and ends and a Flickr pool with lots of inspiring ideas.
+For the Cardboard Costume Challenge, you can utilize some of the resources I’ve posted, like a Pinterest board with tutorials on making things like cardboard wigs, masks, and other odds and ends.

 On my blog I’ll be posting tutorials every week filled with new ideas for working with cardboard as well as give you a glimpse at our own costumes in progress.

 Some really amazing bloggers and cardboard artists will be judging 1 of 5 categories that you can compete in.
 The categories are: